Associate of Biotechnology: Degree Overview

 Employment Outlook and Salary Information

-Associate's degree holders can seek immediate employment in laboratory settings where they can help researchers in a variety of subjects, such as pharmaceutical, medical research, governmental and legal issues.
+Biotechnology is a combination of biology and technology that uses cells and molecules to find solutions to human and environmental problems.
+Associate's degree holders can seek entry-level employment in laboratory settings where they might help researchers in a variety of subjects, such as pharmaceutical, medical research, governmental and legal issues.
 They may be able to work their way up in the ranks with experience or additional education.
 Some career options include:

 - Research technician or assistant to biologists or chemists